 ALWAYS WEAR A HELMET.
 Don’t risk your life for a day trip.
 Yes you will see people posting on Instagram not wearing a helmet with a “sorry Mum” and laughing emoji thinking it’s cool.
 It’s not.
-The driving pace is extremely scary, yes you will have “helmet hair”, but honestly, is it really worth the risk?
-Tourists fall of/accidentally knocked off daily in Bali, don’t be one of the death statistics that are constantly published.
+The driving pace is extremely scary.
+It's better to arrive at your destination with “helmet hair” than not to arrive at all.
+Tourists fall of/accidentally knocked off daily in Bali, don’t be another the death statistic.

 Language – English is widely spoken, but Bahasa Indonesian is the official language.

 Currency – Indonesian Rupiah, £1 = 18,000 IDR

 Wi-Fi – available in most places; hotels, homestays, beach bars and restaurants

 Climate – Tropical with two seasons; Wet/Monsoon is October to April, Dry is April to October